Snälltåget: Routes

-The main route is operated from Malmö to Stockholm via Lund, Hässleholm, Alvesta, Nässjö, Linköping and Norrköping throughout the year.
+The main route is operated from Copenhagen to Stockholm via Malmö, Lund, Eslöv, Hässleholm, Alvesta, Nässjö, Linköping and Norrköping throughout the year.

 In hiking and skiing seasons, Snälltåget operates night trains between Malmö and Storlien, via Stockholm and Åre.

-Between April and September, as well as on selected days during the rest of the year a night train also operates from Stockholm to Berlin, via Malmö and Hamburg.
+Between April and September, as well as on selected days during the rest of the year a night train also operates from Stockholm to Berlin, via Copenhagen, Malmö, and Hamburg.

 In winter, a train runs weekly between Malmö and Innsbruck, via Salzburg and Zell am See, serving multiple stations with connections to Austrian ski resorts.

-It is the longest train service running within Europe.
+As of November 2025, Snälltåget were planning to start a daily day-time service between Hamburg and Stockholm across Denmark.
+Inside Germany, stops would be at Hamburg Hauptbahnhof and Neumünster station.